cypress-io/cypress-documentation/source/guides/guides/command-line.md

 └─────────┴──────────────┘
 ```

-You can calculate the size of every Cypress version folder by adding `--size` argument to the command.
-Note that calculating disk size is slow.
+You can calculate the size of every Cypress version folder by adding the `--size` argument to the command.
+Note that calculating the disk size can be slow.

 ```shell
 cypress cache list --size